xiix0/scam/README.md

-Excellent day to have a rotten day.
+You have taken yourself too seriously.